valentinefleith/Philosophers/README.md

 ## Mutexes (Mutual Exclusion Locks)

-It's like a locks which protects a variable in a block of code.
-It can only be executing ater unlocking the lock.
+It's like a lock which protects a variable in a block of code.
+It can only be executed after unlocking the lock.

 ## Ressources
 - [Threads (Wikipedia)](https://en.wikipedia.org/wiki/Thread_(computing))